MF366-Coding/WriterClassic/README.md

 This app only runs os Python 3, so using the command `python WriterClassic.py` won't work (in Unix based OSes, <code>python</code> is Python 2).

 ### For Windows
-For Windows, the setup might be a bit more complicated.

-The Python app has been converted into an executable for easier acess.

-Download the zipped folder in Releases (only v4.2.1+ have the Windows converted executable).

-The zipped folder should contain several folders and *.py files.

-Extract **EVERYTHING** to a different folder.

-Then run the executable named `WriterClassic.exe`.

-Note running the file does **NOT** install any shortcuts or dependencies.
-You mustn't remove anything from the now extracted folder!

-#### Additional Setup: Start Menu Shortcut
-**NOTE:** *this doesn't reffer to the "Pin in Start Menu", however feel free to use that one if you prefer.*
-To make a Start Menu shortcut, you must follow the following steps:
-1. Open two windows of **File Explorer**.
-2. In one of them, go to the location `%AppData%\Microsoft\Windows\Start Menu`.
-3. In the other File Explorer window, go to the folder where you extracted WriterClassic's Windows-only zipped folder.
-4. Now, place the windows side-by-side (not necessary but makes the process a bit easier).
-5. Finally, and most important of all, **while holding `Ctrl` and `Shift` at the same time**, grab the `WriterClassic.exe` file and throw it into the `StartMenu` folder.
-6. You should probably rename the file to "`WriterClassic`" for easier acess, that is, without the file extension (because it's a shortcut - the extension is hidden in Windows by default and is not `*.exe`).
-7. You can, afterwards, make shortcuts in Desktop, Pin in Start Menu, Taskbar, as you wish...
+For Windows, just run the Setup Wizard and you are good to go!

-# What do I need to be able to be able to use Writer Classic? :heavy_check_mark:
+# What do I need to be able to be able to use Writer Classic?
 You need:

 * [X] Python 3 (Comes with MacOS and Linux, usually | Requires installation on Windows, unless you use the executable version of WriterClassic)

-* [X] tkinter (Python3 Module)

-* [X] datetime (Python3 Module - Standard, usually)

-* [X] sys (Python3 Module, Standard, usually)

 * [X] requests (Python3 Module)

-* [X] json (Python3 Module - Standard, usually)
+* [X] simple_webbrowser (Python3 Module made by me)

 * [X] the `data` folder that comes with WriterClassic

 * [X] the `config` folder that comes with WriterClassic

-* [X] the `simple_webbrowser` folder that comes with WriterClassic
+* [X] the `user_data` folder that comes with WriterClassic

+The `plugins` folder is totally optional.

 ## Small information
 If you want to redistribute this software, you need its LICENSE: this is **mandatory**!

-# Let me know of any bug you find :desktop_computer:
+# Let me know of any bug you find
 If you found a bug, please tell me the details by creating a new Issue in this Repository.

-# Help :question:
+# Help
 ## Editing
 You can do regular file editing like **opening**, **saving** and simply typing!